What is Corporate Sponsorship?

 In conclusion, align your brand with some positive work.
 Consequently, here comes the 'halo effect' which can be a beneficial long-term result for all sides involved.

-The sponsor proposal is a vital element when it comes to sharing your vision.
+The sponsorship proposal is a vital element when it comes to sharing your vision.
 Before pitching your idea, you need a compelling business proposal.
 It is a mini business plan explaining briefly why your ideas deserve attention.

 Focus on the value proposition and on what is possible.
 Especially relevant can be adding snapshots of your mission, vision, and values, demographics, marketing strategy, goals and media channels.
 Furthermore, for validation add something about your partners and advisors.